MattCSmith/Project-365/README.md

 Today I worked on some more mobile optimisation.
 In particular the sidebar needed some work, since it never collapsed for smaller screens.
 This actually require a custom Debounce hook to ensure the resizing didn't happen too often that it created a jerky appearance.
 Debounce is a super cool hook.
 Other tweaks includes responsive column count for the masonry cards, custom scrollbar for the sidebar and submenu icons,

+## Day 101
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today I made a start on implementing the 100 days of code leaderboard.
+I'm not 100% sure where I actually want the leaderboard to be just yet, but I can figure that out once the component is ready for a page.